-The OCR Cambridge National in Sports Studies is an excellent course that provides a strong foundation for those pupils looking to study sports related subjects in post 16 education.
+This course provides a strong foundation for those pupils looking to study sports related subjects in post 16 education.
 The course is particularly useful for those pupils with a keen interest in a range of sports and who are interested in pursuing future careers in sports coaching and development.